-Wood is a very flammable material, especially when it is dry, and for the record is that when wood is damaged or burned, it cannot be used anymore.
+Wood is a very flammable material, especially when it is dry, and for the record, when the wood is damaged or burned, it cannot be used anymore.

 Easy to expand

-This deficiency is owned by pine softwood which can easily expand, bend, and scratch and rot, so when using this softwood, we must be extra careful.
-This also causes that pine wood is not suitable for making outdoor furniture.
+This deficiency is owned by pine softwood, which can easily expand, bend, scratch, and rot, so we must be extra careful when using this softwood.
+This also causes that pine wood to be not suitable for making outdoor furniture.

 Not a very good mold resistance

-Some types of softwood have low mildew resistance, so it is better when using items made of softwood, we have to avoid excessive wet / humid because this will make the fungus thrive.
+Some types of softwood have low mildew resistance, so it is better to use softwood items; we have to avoid excessive wet/humid because this will make the fungus thrive.

-Meanwhile, damp air can make wood brittle due to the appearance of mold and termites which can damage furniture.
+- Meanwhile, damp air can make wood brittle due to mold and termites, which can damage furniture.

 - The last tip is to lift the furniture if you want to move it, avoid direct friction with the floor because if this happens, the floor and your furniture will be equally damaged.